 Overview

 The Meadows Center for Preventing Educational Risk at The University of Texas at Austin provides the external evaluation for WestEd’s National Center for Systemic Improvement (NCSI).
-Originally launched in October 2014, NCSI is a multiyear cooperative agreement funded by the U.S. Department of Education, Office of Special Education Programs (OSEP).
+Originally launched in October 2014, NCSI is a multiyear cooperative agreement funded by the U.S. Department of Education, Office of Special Education Programs.

-NCSI provides differentiated support through universal, targeted, and intensive technical assistance (TA) to support state education agencies (SEAs) to best use their general supervision and professional development systems to establish and meet high expectations for every student with a disability.
-MCPER’s evaluation efforts aim to provide high-quality formative and summative data that will support NCSI’s continuous improvement efforts and will document the extent to which NCSI has succeeded in meeting its expected outcomes.
+NCSI provides differentiated support through universal, targeted, and intensive technical assistance to support state education agencies (SEAs) to best use their general supervision and professional development systems to establish and meet high expectations for every student with a disability.
+MCPER’s evaluation efforts provide high-quality formative and summative data that support NCSI’s continuous improvement efforts and document the extent to which NCSI has met its expected outcomes.

 Outcomes of Interest